adaltas/node-nikita-docs/src/md/usages/call.md

 });
 ```

 Use the expanded object syntax to pass additional information.
-For exemple, we could add the retry option:
+For example, we could add the retry option:

 ```js
 nikita